PacktPublishing/Mastering-ABP-Framework/README.md

 ## Get to Know the Author
 **Halil İbrahim Kalkan** is a computer engineer who loves building reusable libraries, creating distributed solutions, and working on software architectures.
 He is an expert on Domain Driven Design, Multi-Tenancy, Modularity and Microservice Architecture.
 Halil has been building software since 1997 (when he was 14) and working as a professional since 2007.
 He has a lot of articles and talks on software development.
 He is a very active open-source contributor and built many projects based on the web and Microsoft Technologies.
 Halil is currently leading the open-source ABP Framework, which provides a complete architectural solution and the necessary infrastructure to implement that architecture.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801079242">https://packt.link/free-ebook/9781801079242 </a> </p>